Published Jul 2, 2021

 basic CSS positioning with relative and absolute elements

-Alternatively, since the element is contained by the parent (but removed from the flow) we can position it from the bottom and right as shown in the code below.
+Alternatively, since the element is contained by the parent (but removed from the normal flow) we can position it from the bottom and right as shown in the code below.

 .inner-2 {